gbdev/pandocs/src/Scrolling.md

 ## Mid-frame behavior

-The scroll registers are re-read on each [tile fetch](<#Get Tile>), except for the low 3 bits of SCX, which are only read at the beginning of the scanline (for the initial shifting of pixels).
+The scroll registers are re-read on each [tile fetch](<#Get Tile>), except for the low 3 bits of `SCX`, which are only read at the beginning of the scanline (for the initial shifting of pixels).

-All models before the CGB-D read the Y coordinate once for each bitplane (so a very precisely timed SCY write allows "desyncing" them), but CGB-D and later use the same Y coordinate for both no matter what.
+All models before the CGB-D read the Y coordinate once for each bitplane (so a very precisely timed `SCY` write allows "desyncing" them), but CGB-D and later use the same Y coordinate for both no matter what.